swissdata/demo/README.md

 # swissdata - Machine Readable Public Data

 *swissdata* is an attempt to improve machine readibility of publicly available data.
-The project was born based on our need to make macroeconomic time series more accesible, but it seems exentendable to other data sets as well.
+The project was born based on our need to make macroeconomic time series more accesible, but it seems extendable to other data sets as well.

-## Two text files
+## Two Text Files

-To keep it as simple as possilbe, we keep the information in two text files, one with the *data*, another one with the titles, the sources, the hierarchical strucutre, and all the natural language labels -- the *meta information*.
+To keep it as simple as possilbe, we store information in two text files, one file for the *data*, another one for the titles, the sources, the hierarchical strucutre, and all the natural language labels -- the *meta information* (data description).

 Because the information is stored in text files only, no special infrastrucutre is needed to disseminate the data: No database, no API Server -- a static URL is sufficient to allow anyone to process your data automatically.

-There are two common alternatives to this: The first alternative is a single spreadsheet, stored as `.csv` or `.xlsx`.
-This is badly suited to hold comprehensive, nested hierarchical information, let alone multi-lingual labels.
-Multli line headers can be used to solve some of this problems, but they are a nightmare for automated processing.
+There are two common alternatives to our approach: The first alternative is a single spreadsheet, stored as `.csv` or `.xlsx`.
+Such a two-dimensional design is badly suited to hold comprehensive, nested hierarchical information, let alone multi-lingual labels.
+Multi line headers can be used to solve some of these problems, but they are a nightmare for automated processing.

-The second alternative is a hierarchical data format, such as `.json` or `.xml`.
+The second alternative is a single file in a format that allows hierarchical data such as `.json` or `.xml`.
-They can be processed automatically, but are hard to understand for humans, and hard to manipulate in standard software, such as Excel.
+Such files can be processed automatically, but are hard to read and understand for humans, and are hard to manipulate in standard software such as Excel.
 Also, tabular data will create a lot of redundandcy.

 ## csv + json = swissdata

 We adress these drawbacks by keeping the information in two files:

-- We keep the **data** in their most simple, most intuitive format, most accesible, non-propietary format -- as simple `.csv`.
+- We keep the **data** in their most simple, most intuitive, most accesible, non-propietary format -- a simple `.csv` file.

-- The **meta information** gets the most flexible, most cosmopolitan, most accesible, non-propietary format -- a `.json` file.
+- The **meta information** (data description) gets the most flexible, most cosmopolitan, most accessible, non-propietary format -- a `.json` file.

-The files are linked together through their identiers.
+Time series inside these files are linked through their identifiers.
-Let's have a closer look at these files.
+The following paragraphs take a closer look at these files.

 ### Data: CSV